 • 1-1 and small group support to help with emotional and behavioural support

-• Trained in restorative approaches to behavior
+• Our restorative approaches to behaviour

 • Running specific interventions such as SEAL groups and Circle of Friends